DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 cd ..
 ```

 Note that in a "real world" situation [you'd be doing your development on a feature branch](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-release/development_workflow_gitflow/) in which case you'd add `-b <branch you want to work on>` to the `git clone` command above.
-Note also that if you set up your work area using `setup_dbt latest_v5`, you'll want to add a `-b develop` when cloning `listrev`, as `latest_v5` is intended to work only with the `develop` line.

 We're about to build and install the `listrev` package. (&#x1F534; Note: if you are working with other packages, have a look at the [Working with more repos](#working-with-more-repos) subsection before running the following build command.)
 By default, the scripts will create a subdirectory of MyTopDir called `./install ` and install any packages you build off your repos there.
 If you wish to install them in another location, you'll want to set the environment variable `DBT_INSTALL_DIR` to the desired installation path before source-ing the `env.sh` script described below.
 You'll also want to remember to set the variable during subsequent logins to the work area if you don't go with the default.